Shake Your Moneymaker (song): Recognition and legacy

 "Shake Your Moneymaker" became one of James' most well-known songs and a popular dance number.
 Activist and author James Meredith described witnessing James "working the crowd into a frenzy at Mr. P's, a humble Mississippi juke joint" with the song.
 The Rock and Roll Hall of Fame included "Shake Your Moneymaker" on its list of the "500 Songs that Shaped Rock and Roll".

+The song was recorded by the Paul Butterfield Blues Band for their 1965 debut album, with Elvin Bishop on guitar.
 In 2019, the Blues Foundation inducted "Shake Your Moneymaker" into the Blues Hall of Fame as a "Classic of Blues Recording".
 The induction statement describes it as "an exuberant, uptempo departure from slide guitar master Elmore James' deep blues recordings" and notes its popularity among rock musicians, including Fleetwood Mac (1968, Fleetwood Mac), George Thorogood (1988, Born to Be Bad), the Black Crowes with Jimmy Page (1999, Live at the Greek), and Rod Stewart (2013, Time).
 The Black Crowes named their 1990 debut album after the song.
+Michael Powers also recorded the song which was included on his Revolutionary Boogie album that was released in 2011.